top of page

 Consider an Affinity Group

-A workshop for people in the same profession or career can add even more richness to your journaling, and also help you discover more ways to use it in your work life.
+A workshop for people in the same profession or career can add richness to your journaling, and also help you discover more ways to use it in your work life.
 As a bonus, it can introduce you to like-minded colleagues or enrich ongoing relationships.
 A class built around a general field, but with members from a variety of speciality areas, organizations, denominations, etc., can provide a very unusual balance of confidentiality and collegiality.
 Contact Ruth to discuss an event for your members, staff, alumni, or board, or to help recruit a few colleagues for a private class series.

 JTTS FORM